Achievable logoAchievable logo

 Legal authority provided to a third party to take action on behalf of an individual

-Depending on the nature and focus of the analysis, the company creating these reports may be legally considered an investment adviser.
-We’ll learn more about the specifics in a future section.
+Depending on the nature and focus of the analysis, the firm producing these reports may be legally considered an investment adviser.
+We’ll cover the details in a future section.

-The next part of the three-prong investment adviser test - as a regular part of the business.
-A business must provide securities advice or analysis on a regular basis to be considered and regulated as an investment adviser.
-If advice is provided only on a handful of occasions and it’s not a continuous focus of the business, it’s quite possible the company wouldn’t be subject to investment adviser regulations.
+The next part of the three-prong investment adviser test is as a regular part of the business.
+A firm must provide securities advice or analysis on an ongoing basis to be regulated as an investment adviser.
+If advice is provided only occasionally and isn’t a continuing part of the business, the firm may not be subject to investment adviser regulation.

-Providing securities advice or analysis as a small part of a business model does not avoid the investment adviser designation.
-For example, what if only 1% of a company’s revenue comes from investment advice?
-While it’s a small part of the company’s revenue, it would still be considered a regular part of the business if investment advice was provided consistently to customers.
-Regular does not necessarily mean the primary or majority of a business; all that’s required is it occurs on an ongoing basis.
+Providing advice as a small part of a business model does not avoid the investment adviser designation.
+For example, even if only 1% of a firm’s revenue comes from investment advice, it can still be a regular part of the business if the advice is provided consistently.
+“Regular” doesn’t mean primary or majority; it means ongoing.

-The last part of the three-prong investment adviser test - for compensation.
-This one is pretty simple; if securities advice or analysis results in compensation of any form, this meets the test.
+The last part of the three-prong test is for compensation.
+If securities advice or analysis results in compensation of any kind, this prong is met.
 Investment advisers are most often compensated through one of the following three legitimate and legal methods:

 • Assets under management (AUM)